logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 ---

 Logz.io Cloud SIEM will help you detect threats and investigate security incidents as soon as you start sending logs.
-Here's how Logz.io Cloud SIEM will get you there.
+Here's how your Cloud SIEM will get you there.

-Logz.io Cloud SIEM is built on top of the ELK Stack so teams can use familiar analytics tools for securing their environments.
+The Cloud SIEM is built on top of the ELK Stack so teams can use familiar analytics tools for securing their environments.

 Cloud SIEM will help you set priorities and decide which events to investigate first based on their severity, threat level, and by correlating them with industry-standard threat intelligence feeds.
 Cloud SIEM will help you reduce mean-time-to-response and improve team productivity.